Bouligand structure: Nanocellulose Films

 Cellulose nanocrystals self assemble into helicoidal thin films, the pitch angle between the layers can then be modified via solvent processing.
 The resulting nanocellulose films, which have a Bouligand structure, can be manipulated to achieve various effects on the material properties.
 These nanocellulose films are impact-resistant, sustainable, and multi-functional and can be used in various applications such as stretchable electronics, protective coatings, eyewear, and body armor.

 Composite adhesive joint structures

-Recent research has extended the application of Bouligand (helicoidal) structures to adhesively bonded composite joints, highlighting their potential to enhance structural performance.
-In these designs, the gradual rotation of fiber orientation—mimicking natural Bouligand architectures—improves damage tolerance, energy absorption, and multi-directional strength compared with conventional unidirectional or quasi-isotropic composites.
-Experimental studies on carbon fiber-reinforced polymer (CFRP) single-lap joints have shown that bio-inspired helicoidal configurations achieve superior load-bearing capacity and failure displacement under multi-directional and multi-rate tensile loading.
-These findings align with earlier work showing that gradual helicoidal stacking sequences enhance transverse tensile strength and toughness in bio-inspired CFRP laminates.
+Recent research has explored the application of Bouligand (helicoidal) architectures in adhesively bonded composite joints.
+In these structures, the gradual rotation of fiber orientation through the laminate thickness mimics natural Bouligand patterns observed in biological materials.
+Such configurations have been investigated for their potential to improve damage tolerance, energy absorption, and mechanical performance compared with conventional unidirectional or quasi-isotropic composite laminates.
+Experimental studies on carbon fiber–reinforced polymer (CFRP) single-lap adhesive joints indicate that helicoidal stacking sequences can enhance load-bearing capacity and increase failure displacement under multi-directional and multi-rate tensile loading conditions.

+Related studies on bio-inspired CFRP laminates have also shown that gradual helicoidal stacking sequences can improve transverse tensile strength and fracture toughness, suggesting potential advantages of Bouligand-inspired designs for structural composite applications.

+Further research has extended this concept to the design and mechanical analysis of bio-inspired adhesive joints, providing a comprehensive evaluation of the structural response of helicoidal CFRP joints and highlighting their relevance for engineering applications inspired by natural hierarchical structures.